 Important Note: When you run Capsim a window will appear for graphical block diagram development.
 The console will display messages and also is the TCL interpreter with the '%' prompt.
-Make sure you position the console so you can enter commands and view messages and simulation results in the console.
+Make sure you position the console so you can enter commands in the console.
+Also when Capsim is launched, you need to type a Carriage Return in the console to kick start the graphics.
+This is because of the Graphics and TCL integration.

-The screen will display a pull-down menu bar as shown in Figure 1.
+Capsim icon, see Figure 1, or type Capsim from the command line.
+The screen will display a pull-down menu bar as shown in Figure 2.
 You will need to switch between the console and the Capsim workspace on some occasions.
 To display a new workspace in Capsim, select "New" from the File menu.
 An empty workspace will be displayed.

-Before we proceed, exit Capsim using the File menu exit command or type exit in the console (in TCL mode).
+Before we proceed, exit Capsim using the File menu exit command or type exit in the console.
+A few words are in order about MSYS.
+When you run MSYS, MSYS will create a HOME directory for you.
+The console starts in your HOME directory.
 To work with this tutorial it is recommended that you create a directory and store all your work in that directory.
+The path to your home directory is: